 ADRABA is ONLINE

-Take on an additional credit like no other in your timetable.
+Take an additional credit like no other in your timetable.

-Canadian History Since World War 1 (CHC2D) explores Canada’s history since 1914.
+Canadian History Since World War One (CHC2D) explores Canada’s history since 1914.
 We’ll explore how Canada became what it is today through the stories and events often overlooked by traditional history courses.

 Jews came to Turtle Island as immigrants and, in many instances, saw sports as a way to feel more Canadian.